harshadk99/deception-remote-mcp-server/README.md

 The test suite covers the following OWASP AI Security Top 10 categories:

-- **LLM01: Prompt Injection** - Testing for prompt manipulation vulnerabilities
-- **LLM03: Model Denial of Service** - Testing for resource exhaustion vulnerabilities
-- **LLM06/07: Training Data Poisoning/Extraction** - Attempting to extract sensitive information
 - **LLM08: Supply Chain Vulnerabilities** - Testing for dependency and supply chain issues
 - **LLM09: Insecure Output Handling** - Testing for XSS and code injection in outputs
-- **LLM10: Excessive Agency** - Testing for unauthorized autonomous actions

 ## 🛡️ Future Security Enhancements

-Check out the ENHANCEMENT_SUGGESTIONS.md file for detailed roadmap of planned improvements.
+Check out the SECURITY_IMPROVEMENTS.md file for a detailed roadmap of planned security improvements.

 ## 📄 License